WalterMosch/Rubitroet/README.md

 I think it's not available anymore.
 But I think it is not difficult to use a newer one.
 There are a lot of different shields available.
 You just have to alter the code a little.
-Because of the different libary.
+Because of the different library.

 The MP3 files are placed on a sd-card.
 As supply I used a regular powerbank which I professional assembled! :D